Your cart is currently empty!

 How do I set limits?

-Setting limits should mean this: you tell your child, very clearly, when something is not acceptable, and you ask them, very clearly, to do something else.
+I have learned that setting limits should mean this: you tell your child, very clearly, when something is not acceptable, and you ask them, very clearly, to do something else.
 If necessary, you leave, or do whatever is needed to not get hit, not get abused, not be a doormat.

 Such as, "DO NOT HIT ME!!!
 Speak!
 Use words.
 In this family we try and respect each other.
 I am listening.
 Come, darling, tell me what you have to say."
 Note the de-escalation — you are modeling going from high intensity to a calmer, more connected state.